foreveryh/spectra-grid/mvp_photo_grid_prd_and_skeleton.md

 1. **Pull ThiingsGrid** via the curl command (already scripted).
 2. Run `bun run dev` & `wrangler dev` – grid should render with inertia.
 3. Proceed with CLI upload to populate real photos.

+---
+## 8 · Implementation Updates (2025-06-17)

+The following notes capture the **delta between the original skeleton above and the code that now lives in the repository**.
+No content above has been altered.

+### 8.1  UI/UX changes
+1. **Detail page instead of Lightbox** – Clicking a tile now performs a route change to `/photo/[id]` implemented as a Client Component.
+The original `Lightbox` component remains in the codebase for future A/B tests but is no longer wired up.
+2. **Responsive layout** – The detail page stacks vertically on mobile (`flex-col`) and switches to a two-column layout on `lg:` screens.
+Images scale with `max-w` breakpoints.
+3. **Tailwind CSS integration** – Added `tailwindcss`, `postcss`, `autoprefixer` as dev deps, created `tailwind.config.js`, `postcss.config.js`, and `src/globals.css`; imported the latter in `app/layout.tsx`.
+4. **Buttons restyled** – Primary: black pill button "Back to Grid".
+Secondary: outlined pill "Download Image" with hover inversion.
+Both use `px-6 py-2`, `rounded-full`, `min-w-[140px]` for consistent sizing.
+5. **Close button** – A fixed `X` (lucide-react) in the top-right corner navigates back to the grid.

+### 8.2  Documentation adjustments
+* Anywhere the PRD references "click tile → Lightbox", mentally replace with "click tile → Detail page".
+* Quick-start steps are unchanged except you will now see a page transition rather than an overlay.

+### 8.3  Open items
+* Hook the detail page data (title, tags, description) to real DB fields once available; currently mocked.
+* Add SEO/meta tags (`og:image`, dynamic `<title>`) per photo.